pfrazee/local/docs/readme.md

 As all communication mimics HTTP, HTML elements are able to describe requests to the Javasript services as they do with remote services.
 This saves applications from binding to events; instead, they respond to requests generated in the document by link clicks, form submits, and so on.
 Additionally, a data-binding protocol is provided via Server-Sent Events, allowing servers (local and remote) to live-update the page.

 In order to enforce permissions between the applications, the environment mediates all traffic and decides whether a request will be fulfilled.
 Requests to remote services might, for instance, require user confirmation before execution.
-Credentials may be added to requests at this stage, stopping the sensitive data from ever leaking into the application.
+Credentials may be added to requests at this stage, stopping the sensitive data from ever leaking into the applications.
 Content Security Policies are additionally used to stop inline scripts from executing.

-To get started, review the documentation below, then direct a web server (apache, nginx, etc) to statically host a copy of the repository for development.
-In order to use some features (such as Persona's account verification), PHP scripts will need to execute; however, Local is a client-side library, and its pages do not require any preprocessing to load correctly.
+To get started, direct a web server (apache, nginx, etc) to statically host a copy of the repository for development.
+In order to use some features (such as Persona's account verification), PHP scripts will need to execute; however, Local is a client-side library, and its pages do not require any pre-processing to load correctly.

 ## Topics